A tear of a cruciate ligament will represent a major injury to any patient. This multi-page Primer highlights the key issues.

 What should you do if you think your cruciate is torn?

 A cruciate ligament tear is not a medical emergency.
-Although the injury is a serious one, the early mangement is relatively uncomplicated:
+Although the injury is a serious one, the early management is relatively uncomplicated:

 If pain and swelling are not too bad